AnthoGdn/labo_fastify-typeorm/README.md

 In this project, I try Fastify.
 It's a nodejs api programed with Typescript, Fastify and TypeORM.

-Note: I inspired by a test created by Maplr: https://github.com/Maplr-Community/nodejs-test-hockey-game
+Note: I took my inspiration by a test created by Maplr: https://github.com/Maplr-Community/nodejs-test-hockey-game

 ## Technologies
 * Nodejs